Knickerbocker Lake, Maine, USA

 - Statistics / Weather / Helpful Links

 Looking for Knickerbocker Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Knickerbocker Lake, in Maine’s Mid-Coast Region, is a picture of north country serenity.
 Less than five miles from well-known Boothbay Harbor, Knickerbocker’s tranquil waters belie the busy seaports just a few miles away.
 Originally two separate bodies of water called Knickerbocker Ponds, someone dug channels across the few short feet separating the two.
 The newly-enlarged body of water is now accessible to the kayaks and canoes that carry fishermen and nature lovers along the wooded shoreline.